meilisearch/documentation/learn/security/tenant_tokens.md

 const base64Payload = base64Encode(payload);
 ```

+#### Signing a token

 Tokens following the JWT standard must be signed.
-The signature is created by concatenating the encoded header and payload using a `.` as the separator, then encrypting the resulting string. **The encryption key must be the same you used when prefixing your payload.**
+The signature is created by concatenating the encoded header and payload using a `.` as the separator, then encrypting the resulting string. **The encryption key must be the same you used when generating the payload's API key prefix.**

 ```js
 const signature = HS256(base64Header + '.' + base64Payload, meiliSearchApiKey);
 ```

-This example uses an HS256 encryption algorithm.
-You may also use HS384 and HS512.
+This example uses an HS256 encryption algorithm. **The encryption algorithm you use must be the same as the one indicate in the token's header.**

-The remaining step is putting it all together, using a `.` to separate each element of the token:
+The remaining step is putting it all together.
+Concatenate the header, payload, and signature using a `.` to separate each element of the token:

 ```js
 const yourTenantToken = base64Header + '.' + base64Payload + '.' + signature;
 ```

+#### Using a tenant token without an SDK

 Your token is ready.
 Tenant tokens can seamlessly replace any requests made to the search endpoint: